 NORMAN J CLEMENT RPH., DDS, NORMAN L. CLEMENT PHARM-TECH, MALACHI F. MACKANDAL PHARMD, BELINDA BROWN-PARKER, IN THE SPIRIT OF JOSEPH SOLVO ESQ., INC.T.
 SPIRIT OF REV. IN THE SPIRIT OF WALTER R. CLEMENT BS., MS, MBA.
 HARVEY JENKINS MD, PH.D., C.T.
 VIVIAN, JELANI ZIMBABWE CLEMENT, BS., MBA., IN THE SPIRIT OF THE HON.
 PATRICE LUMUMBA, IN THE SPIRIT OF ERLIN CLEMENT SR., WALTER F. WRENN III., MD., JULIE KILLINGWORTH, LESLY POMPY MD., CHRISTOPHER RUSSO, MD., NANCY SEEFELDT, WILLIE GUINYARD BS., JOSEPH WEBSTER MD., MBA, BEVERLY C. PRINCE MD., FACS., NEIL ARNAND, MD., RICHARD KAUL, MD., LEROY BAYLOR, JAY K. JOSHI MD., MBA, ADRIENNE EDMUNDSON, ESTER HYATT PH.D., WALTER L. SMITH BS., IN THE SPIRIT OF BRAHM FISHER ESQ., MICHELE ALEXANDER MD., CUDJOE WILDING BS, MARTIN NJOKU, BS., RPH., IN THE SPIRIT OF DEBRA LYNN SHEPHERD, BERES E. MUSCHETT, STRATEGIC ADVISORS

-Dr. Bockoff has shown compassion beyond any doctor I have ever worked with, he is well versed in medicine and is cutting edge. my doctor for life, just try him once and you’ll never go back! the staff has become family to me.
+Dr. Bockoff has shown compassion beyond any doctor I have ever worked with; he is well-versed and cutting-edge in medicine.
+My doctor for life, try him once, and you’ll never go back!
+The staff has become family to me.

 “After a California doctor was labeled an “imminent danger” to the public, the consequences were devastating for his patients and their families.

-First, there was the double suicide—a husband and wife from Georgia who took their lives one week after the Drug Enforcement Administration (DEA) suspended the license of their doctor, David Bockoff, a pain specialist in Beverly Hills.
+First, there was the double suicide—a husband and wife from Georgia who took their lives one week after the Drug Enforcement Administration (DEA) suspended their doctor’s license, David Bockoff, a pain specialist in Beverly Hills.
 After Bockoff lost his ability to prescribe fentanyl and other powerful painkillers on Nov.
 1, dozens of his patients became “opioid refugees” with nowhere to turn.
 The third death came barely a month later.

 Another ex-Bockoff patient, 42-year-old Jessica Fujimaki, died Dec.
 10 at her home near Phoenix.
 Autopsy results are pending, but her husband told VICE News he believes the cause of death was complications related to opioid withdrawal and medical conditions that caused severe chronic pain.
 She left behind two daughters, ages 13 and 11.